osr4rightstools/osr4rights-tools/README.md

 Using raw VM's it is much easier to debug.
 Initially when getting the GPU code working on nVidia based machines, this was very complex, so having a raw VM was invaluable.
 In essence negating a layer of complexity (if we used Docker).
 As the client was not concerned on the startup times on the VM, we chose to run raw VM's.

+### FaceSearch Worker VM

+The Azure SDK is used from the FaceSearchProcessingService to spin up the required infrastructure eg network interface, VM

+Once the VM is ready, we connect to it, then clone this repository on it [https://github.com/spatial-intelligence/OSR4Rights](https://github.com/spatial-intelligence/OSR4Rights) so this makes updating the FaceSearch code easy if needed (ie the next time a VM is run, it picks it up automatically)

+Then we transfer the input data (zip file) to the VM using [https://github.com/sshnet/SSH.NET](https://github.com/sshnet/SSH.NET) which has an SFTP component.

+Then we communicate with the vm by using the same ssh.net library to start the python program, and listen for stoutput.

+Once we have a command prompt, we sftp back the results to the webserver

+### Creating or Updating Working VM Images

+Conceptually we create a specific build script for a VM to do the processing, take a snapshot of it, then spin up that snapshot whenever we need it.

+[infra.azcli](https://github.com/djhmateer/osr4rights-tools/blob/main/1faceSearchInfraGPU/infra.azcli) for facesearch shows the build script for the VM.

+[create_facesearch_gpu.sh](https://github.com/djhmateer/osr4rights-tools/blob/main/1faceSearchInfraGPU/create_facesearch_gpu.sh) is where the main work is - bash script detailing the dependencies of the VM.

+You can see in this file that FaceSearch needed some specific versions of libraries to get the Python/C GPU running as expected.

 ## Software Architecture